 - Use AI to proof, edit, and refine human-written drafts for spelling, grammar, tone, etc.

-- Put AI to work creating short-from copy for use in ads and emails.
+- Put AI to work creating long form articles or short-from copy for use in ads and emails.

 - Leverage AI tech to create social media titles, descriptions and tweets.

 - Assign AI to summarize longform original pieces (to create meta descriptions or intro summaries), or existing, third-party information (such as market research).

 There’s no need to ignore the AI revolution taking place.
 Just approach AI as it’s intended to be used — as a tool and an assistant, not a replacement for human writers, content strategists, and marketers.
 AI-assisted content can help you more easily scale production of the types of unique pieces that will educate and resonate with your audience.